 Nevertheless when you need help, I will assist you to create your blog for free.

 Starting a blog does’t need any kind of coding (HTML, CSS, PHP) expertise meaning almost everything is easy and straightforward.

 We are going to be using WordPress which can be the most famous (free) blogging platform.
 It’s simple, easy to work with and you do not have to be computer smart to make a blog (and add blog articles) employing this software.

 5 steps to start a blog:

-The purpose of this site is to allow you to get began the correct way.
+The purpose of this site is to allow you to start a blog the correct way.
 From many years of teaching and assisting people with their websites, I’ve discovered that lots of people get some things wrong when beginning a blog, often leading to them leaving the project completely.
 We do not wish that to take place.